-Run Oracle Universal Installer at the command line, specifying the response file you created.
-The Oracle Universal Installer executables, setup.exe and gridSetup.bat, provide several options.
-For help information on the full set of these options, run the gridSetup.bat or setup.exe command with the -help option.
+The Oracle Universal Installer executables, setup.bat and gridSetup.bat, provide several options.
+For help information on the full set of these options, run the gridSetup.bat or setup.bat command with the -help option.
 For example:

 For Oracle Database: